 The Bidders’ Library Access Authorization Form must be provided in order to receive authorization to access the CWS-NS Bidders’ Library.
 The form can be downloaded from the CWDS website using the following link: https://cwds.ca.gov/vendors.

+ATTACHMENT II-R

+CWDS TECH STACK

+The Vendor may propose additional or alternative software tools required to support and enhance the agile software development services being provided to support the scope of work identified in Statement of Work Section 5 Scope of Services, its purpose, and why the tool was proposed in the table below using any cell that is empty and not shaded.
+If the proposed tool is not open source, provide justification why the tool is preferred over an open source tool.